How to Install Homebrew on Mac

 Introduction

-In this tutorial, you will learn to install and use Homebrew on macOS.
+In this tutorial, learn how to install and use Homebrew on macOS with examples.

 How to install Homebrew on Mac.